Password Access Control Workflow

 Once a password is checked out by a user, it will be checked in due to any of the following three reasons:

-When password is checked in, if the admin settings require automatic password reset, Password Manager Pro will try to reset the password.
-In case, PMP is not able to reset the password in the actual resource, Password Manager Pro will immediately trigger email notifications to the administrators who approved the password access request of the user, who can troubleshoot and set things right.
-The password reset failure will also reflect in the audit trails.
+When password is checked in, if the admin settings require automatic password reset, PAM360 will try to reset the password.
+In case PAM360 is not able to reset the password in the actual resource, PAM360 will immediately trigger email notifications to the administrators who approved the password access request of the use so that they can troubleshoot and set things right.
+The password reset failure will also reflect on the audit trails.

-Password Manager Pro provides option for creating scheduled tasks for automatically resetting the passwords periodically.
-It is quite possible that a scheduled task starts executing the reset of a password that is currently being used by a user.
-If that reset task is allowed to get executed successfully, the user will be working with an outdated password.
-To avoid such issues, Password Manager Pro will not allow reset of that password alone.
-(All other passwords of other resources that are part of the scheduled task will be reset).
-The failure of scheduled reset of the particular password will reflect in the audit trails.
+PAM360 provides an option to create scheduled tasks for automatic and periodic password resets.
+It is possible that a scheduled task starts executing the reset of a password that is currently checked out by a user.
+If that reset task is allowed to execute successfully, the user will be working with an outdated password.
+To avoid such password mismatch issues, PAM360 will prevent the reset of that password alone while all other passwords of other resources that are part of the scheduled task will be reset.
+The failure to reset the exempted password during the password reset schedule will reflect on the audit trails.

 Case 7: Disabling Access Control

-If you want to disable access control for any of the resources, you (administrator) may do so at anytime as explained below:
+As an administrator, if you want to disable access control for any resource, you may do so at any time as explained below:

 Access Control for the selected resource will be deactivated.
 That means, any user who has permission to view the password (owned/shared) will be able to view the password without going through the access control process for that particular resource.

 When an administrator leaves the organization or moves to a different department, resources owned by that administrator are transferred to some other administrator.
 If the departing administrator had acted as the approver for password release requests, the approval privileges should also be transferred.
-Otherwise, users requesting access to passwords will have no one to approve.
-Password Manager Pro provides an option to handle this scenario by allowing transfer of approver privileges from one administrator to another.
 All the resources that were earlier controlled by one admin can be easily transferred in bulk to another admin.
+Follow the below steps to learn how to transfer approver privileges from one administrator to another.

 Waiting for Approval

-The administrator can either approve or reject a password request
+Administrator can either approve or reject the password request.

 Yet to Use